 Promulgation of rules related to licensure is necessary under statute.
-This supplies a regulatory framework for the practice of marriage and family therapy.
+This supplies a regulatory framework for the practice of architecture.
 The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.

 B. Describe the difference between current behavior/practice and desired behavior/practice.